| DID

 General Elections, he met Hitler and was once reputedly offered the throne

 of Albania.
 I bet I could have beaten him at WII ten pin bowling though!
+Although born in Bury, Lancashire,

 Andy Goram was a double international for Scotland.
 As a goalkeeper